Degef/Degef/README.md

 ## Let's Connect!

 I'm always open to new opportunities and collaborations.
-If you have an interesting project or just want to chat about tech, feel free to reach out to me.
+If you have an interesting project or just want to chat about tech, feel free to reach out.
 Let's connect and build something amazing together!

 Happy coding! 🚀